jeroenvisser101/LeakyBucket/README.md

 1. Your code complies with the [PSR-2](http://www.php-fig.org/psr/psr-2/) standards. (check using the [php-cs-checker](http://cs.sensiolabs.org/))
 1. Your code is fully tested and PHPUnit tests are also supplied.
 1. Your code passes in TravisCI build.
-1. You agree that you're code will be made available under the MIT License found in `LICENSE`.
+1. By contributing your code, you agree to license your contribution under the MIT license.

 ## Boring legal stuff
 This project is licensed under the MIT license. `LICENSE` file can be found in this repository.